 To do this, you have to,

-- Log in to the router admin panel, which you can access by going to 192.168.1.1 or the default IP address that you can locate on the back of the router or in the user manual.
+- Log in to the router admin panel at 192.168.1.1 or the default IP address on the back of the router or in the user manual.

-- Once you are there, you have to go to the firmware section where you will find an option to download the latest firmware.
+- Once you are there, go to the firmware section, where you will find an option to download the latest firmware.

-- Once you proceed with the steps on the screen, you can set up the firmware installation.
+- Once you follow the steps on the screen, you can proceed with the firmware installation.

 I recommend restarting the router and reconnecting the power cable after the firmware update is complete.